manelmourelo/ZombieCity/README.md

 * To upgrade a building just click on the building and use the menu.

+* If you use the right button of the mouse you’ll drop a brain that if is eaten by a zombie it will heal him and double his attack damage.

 ## License

 ### ZombieCity is under the MIT License